yury-lysogorskiy/lammps/doc/src/pair_lj_pirani.rst

-This potential provides some advantages with respect to the standard LJ potential, as explained in :ref:`(Pirani) <Pirani>`: it provides a more realistic description of the long range behaviour and an attenuation of the hardness of the repulsive wall.
+This potential provides some advantages with respect to the standard LJ potential, as explained in :ref:`(Pirani) <Pirani>`: it provides a more realistic description of the long range behavior and an attenuation of the hardness of the repulsive wall.

 This force field can be used for neutral-neutral (:math:`\gamma = 6`),